Home

 • Historical data: Adding records with timestamps in the past is computationally heavy at scale

-• Best practice: Send data in chronological order, avoid backdating records when possible
+• Best practice: Send unix millisecond timestamps in chronological order and avoid backdating records when possible

 String Key + Series Values (KV) Buckets